AllanBlanchard/tutoriel_wp/english/program-proof-and-our-tool-for-this-tutorial-frama-c/program-proof.md

 A constraint we must respect, if we want our analysis to be correct, is to never under-approximate behaviors: we would risk to remove a behavior that contains an error.
-However, when we over-approximate it, we can add behaviors that cannot happen, and if we add to many of them, we could not be able to prove our program is correct, since some of them could be faulty behaviors.
+However, when we over-approximate it, we can add behaviors that cannot happen, and if we add too many of them, we could not be able to prove our program is correct, since some of them could be faulty behaviors.

 In our case, the model is quite concrete.
 Every type of instruction, of control